Particle Physics at INFN Padova

 RD_FCC

-The RD_FCC research group of the INFN studies the options for the future physics of detectors and electron-positron circular colliders, FCC-ee at CERN or CEPC in China.
-FCC-ee will be able to produce directly the heaviest particles of the Standard Model and measure with unprecedented precision the properties of the Higgs boson and other important parameters of the Standard Model.
-It will also offer very favourable conditions for the search for dark matter particles.
-Our studies are focused on an original proposal for a detector concept, called IDEA, optimised to realise the physics measurements with the needed precision.
-We develop computer simulations to study the most interesting physics processes, and we explore new technologies to be used in our detector design.
+The INFN RD-FCC research group is studying the possibilities for the Future Circular Collider (FCC) project at CERN in Geneva, which includes a first phase with an e+e- collider (FCC-ee) followed by a proton collider with energies of around 100TeV (FCC-hh).
+FCC-ee will be capable of directly producing the heaviest particles of the Standard Model and measuring the properties of the Higgs boson and other important parameters of the Standard Model with unprecedented precision.
+It will also offer very favorable conditions for the search for dark matter particles.
+Our studies focus on the development of a detector proposed by INFN for FCC-ee, called IDEA, optimized to obtain the necessary precision measurements.
+In Padua, we are involved in software development, theoretical studies, and also the exploration of new technologies to be used in these new machines.
 More info

 Local coordinator: Patrizia Azzi